Reguilon called up to Spain squad as injury cover

-Tottenham defender Sergio Reguilon has been called up to the Spain squad following an injury to Jose Gaya.

-Valencia full-back Gaya started Sunday's 4-0 World Cup qualifying win over Georgia, scoring the opening goal in the 14th minute.
+Valencia full-back Gaya started Monday's (AEST) 4-0 FIFA World Cup qualifying win over Georgia, scoring the opening goal in the 14th minute.

 But he was unable to see out the match due to a calf problem, on which he had a scan Monday morning.